 Making Mission Possible in Tough Times

-Research and Writing (1 credit hour course)
+Research Methods (1 credit hour course)

-Writing the Thesis Proposal (2 credit hours course)
+Thesis Proposal Practicum (2 credit hours course)

 In addition, each student is required to take two accredited 3-credit DMin-level elective courses which may be online, an intensive, a regular residential semester course, or a transfer course.